Clarion, Iowa

 Clarion is a city in and the county seat of Wright County, Iowa, United States.
 The population was 2,810 at the time of the 2020 census.

+History

 Clarion is the birthplace of the four-leaf clover emblem used by the 4-H Clubs of America, conceived of in 1907 by the local school superintendent, O.H.
 Benson.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.26 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Clarion has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.